frc2423/docs/docs/web-interface-tutorial3.rst

   <button class="big-button">I'M A REAL BIG BUTTON!</button>
   <button class="small-button">I'M A REAL SMALL BUTTON!</button>

 If you had two buttons and you wanted to style them differently, you would have trouble doing this with a tag selector.
 The solution is to add the *class* attribute to each element and give them different values.
-You can then style each one by taking the class, prepending it with a period.
+You can then select and style each one individually by taking the class and prepending it with a period.

 **Combining selectors**